Tereza Nvotová: Career as director

-Nvotová's first feature Filthy was released in 2017 and won more than 20 awards at festivals worldwide, including Czech Film Critics Award for the best film, and Czech Film Academy Award for the best editing.
+Her first feature Filthy was released in 2017 and won more than 20 awards at festivals worldwide, including Czech Film Critics Award for the best film, and Czech Film Academy Award for the best editing.
 As a documentarian, she confronted corruption and politics in her HBO documentary The Lust For Power, which was released the same year, and was awarded the Trilobit Award from the Czech Film and Television Union.

 In 2020 she made a short for Czech Television "New York City in the Time of COVID-19".